ebenagati/Portfolio/Wrapped in Mystery: Why Drake Always Makes the Cut/README.md

 The Liked Songs table does not require any Python related actions, hence this can be imported into SQL Management Studio without any preliminary actions.

 ## Data Cleaning
-Before we can start our data cleaning, let's perform a sense check of the data to ensure it makes sense.
+Before I can start the data cleaning, I perform a sense check of the data to ensure it makes sense.

 ```sql
 Select top 5 *